Mago281/leaflet-challenge/README.md

     - A legend was included at the bottom right hand corner, to provide context for the map data.

-    - My visualisation looks like the preceding map.
+    - My visualisation looks like the map appended below: